-- Notify your AR or SA, who will assist you with registration. - If you were in a Grantham degree program previously, you will re-enter with the Catalog year you started the degree program.
-If you enter the degree program for the first time, you are in effect under the Catalog at the time of your return. - If you are returning to a Grantham degree program, you will continue in your previously enrolled program as long as you resume your program within 12 months from the original term end date.
-Students who are deployed longer than 12 months may retain previous transfer and credits earned if all other requirements are met. - You will have all transfer credits previously awarded continued to be honored.
+- Notify their AR or SA, who will assist them with registration - If they were in a Grantham degree program previously, they will re-enter with the catalog year they started the degree program.
+If they enter the degree program for the first time, they are in effect under the catalog at the time of their return. - If they are returning to a Grantham degree program, they will continue in their previously enrolled program as long as they resume their program within 12 months from the original term end date. - They will have all transfer credits previously awarded continued to be honored.

-You will be exempted from a degree program re-evaluation (except if a previously required course is no longer available).
+They will be exempted from a degree program re-evaluation (except if a previously required course is no longer available).